 - Plan an escape route out of your home teach this to your children.

 - Consider when it is best to leave.
-It is important to try to take all of the children with you.
+It is important to try to take all of the children

 - Keep important documents together e.g. benefit books, medical cards, certificates, bank books, legal orders, etc.